parapluu/Concuerror/docs/faq.md

 [Issue page](https://github.com/parapluu/Concuerror/issues/16)).

-If your goal is not verification, Concuerror has its own way to sample the state space in a less systematic way: schedule bounding.
-You can read more about it by asking for `--help bound`.
+If your goal is not verification, Concuerror has its own way to sample the interleavings in a less systematic way: schedule bounding.
+You can read more about it by `--help bound`.

 ## How does Concuerror work? (extended)